serge0design/pimcore-custom-twig/docs/twig-tests.md

 ```

 twigTestIsResource\
-Check if item is resource
+Check if item is a resource

 ```
 {% if item is twigTestIsResource %}